 A PJC in NC stands for Prayer for Judgment Continued.
-A PJC means a Judge continues judgment so that no finding of guilt is entered into the Court record.
+A "PJC" means a Judge continues judgment so that no finding of guilt is entered into the Court record.
 Usually the defendant is still responsible for Court costs, which are around $190.
-Only a Judge may give you a PJC, not the District Attorney.
-This does not mean that DA in Court cannot either recommend or oppose you getting a PJC in Court.
+Only a Judge may grant a PJC, not the District Attorney.
+This does not mean that DA in Court has no input as they can either recommend or oppose you obtaining a PJC in Court.

 Be careful you fully understand the consequence of accepting a PJC as it does appear on your record despite what many are led to believe by their attorney.
-In NC nothing ever just falls of your record, not even a PJC.
+In NC nothing ever just falls of your record after a certain numbe of years, not even a PJC.
+Also be aware that in North Carolina your adult criminal record begins at age 16, not age 18 like most other States.
 I receive many calls asking how to expunge a PJC in NC because they have been denied employment based solely on a PJC.
 Too many defendants accept a PJC when a full dismissal is possible.
 Always speak with an attorney before asking for a PJC without understanding the long term consequences.

 - "You can truthfully say you were never convicted.

 - There usually is no fine outside the ~$190 Court costs.

 - North Carolina allows one (1) PJC every three (3) years per insurance policy (be careful if you are on the same policy as a spouse or children) to avoid an auto insurance increase.

 - A PJC is better than a conviction as you may be able to later have the case dismissed and expunged (emphasis on the word "may")

 - A PJC appears on your criminal history.